"This lady is a big breath of fresh air in our cynical age." -- John Nichols.

 Foreword by Ronald H. Cohen, Preface by John Nichols

 Introduced to international folk music at an early age, Jenny Vincent believed strongly in social advocacy, which she expressed through song.
 Born in Minnesota and raised near Chicago, Jenny moved to northern New Mexico with her first husband in 1936 at the invitation of D.H.
 Lawrence's widow.
 Enchanted with the place and its people, she has remained there ever since.
 Jenny performed with such luminaries as Pete Seeger, Woody Guthrie, Malvina Reynolds, and Earl Robinson, all social activists who used music as a voice for world peace, civil rights, and human rights.
 She later supported such causes as the Salt of the Earth strike, American Indian rights, and the rising Chicano movement.
 Through it all Jenny raised a family and continued her music.
-Now in her nineties, Jenny remains a performer and a champion of the people.
 In 2007 she was honored by both the University of New Mexico and the New Mexico State Division of Historic Preservation for her six decades of efforts to promote and preserve the music and culture of New Mexico.

 "This excellent biography portrays the life of a courageous woman . . . who moved from a privileged background . . . to a far more challenging environment in the desert Southwest.
 Using interviews with Jenny Vincent (and other fresh material), Craig Smith brings vividly to life her long journey . . .
 I highly recommend this rich, carefully researched biography." -- Michael Squires, Amazon.com